 Why it travels.
 The trend is a live read on credit risk for anyone holding Brazilian corporate debt.

-A quiet wave of Brazil debt restructuring is building, as company after company turns to creditors to reshape its borrowings without the cost and stigma of formal bankruptcy.
-Behind it sits one of the highest interest rates in the world.
+A quiet wave of Brazil debt restructuring is building.
+Company after company is turning to creditors to reshape borrowings without the cost and stigma of formal bankruptcy, and behind it sits one of the highest interest rates in the world.

 High Rates Push a Wave of Brazilian Companies to Restructure Debt.
 (Photo Internet reproduction)